 Today is my last day in Copenhagen – a mellow Sunday beginning with a late Scandinavian-style breakfast and wonderful tolling church bells throughout the city!
 What a magical sound when different bells ring together in harmony!

 I’m just beginning to have a feel for Copenhagen.
-It takes a few dedicated days in one place to “get” the local vibes and begin to understand the culture.
+It takes a few dedicated days in one place to “get” the local vibes and understand the culture.
 I met some interesting people at breakfast – visitors from Italy, an elderly American couple taking an overnight break from their cruise ship, a young Danish band of seven who were friendly but didn’t speak much English.
 The coffee was strong and food delicious – lots of fresh bread, fruit, and cheese!
 The European lifestyle is very comfortable.

-The weather was cool – wonderful walking weather – with mostly dramatic, overcast skies which made a great backdrop for the majestic buildings and sailboats.
+The weather was cool – wonderful for walking – with mostly dramatic, overcast skies which made a great backdrop for the majestic buildings and sailboats.
 Previously thought I would be sailing, not walking.
 The change in plans has given me time to focus on the city of Copenhagen, and I’m grateful for that.

 Some photos taken today are attached.
-My favorite are the ones of the parks where the green is almost psychedelic!
+My favorite are the ones of the parks where the vivid green is almost psychedelic!
 More later from Prague…